jacKlinc/spotify-usage-analysis/README.md

 ## Streamlit App
 After analysing and graphing the data in Jupyter, the visualisations will be added to a dashboard for the user to see their favourite artists.
+Available [here](https://spotify-reco.herokuapp.com/).

 - The contents and layout are yet to be designed
 - Recommendations for new artists could be added too